-A resolution was passed at a board meeting held on February 24, 2023 to distribute \$5,796 thousand and \$3,703 thousand in cash as employees' compensation and remuneration to directors of 2022, respectively.
-No material differences existed between the estimated amount and the actual distribution of the employee compensation and remuneration to directors for the year ended December 31, 2022.
+The Company's actual distribution of employees' compensation and remuneration to directors for the years ended December 31, 2023 were \$5,796 thousand and \$3,703 thousand, respectively.
+No material differences existed between the estimated amount and the actual distribution of the employee compensation and remuneration to directors for the years ended December 31, 2022.